 - Migrate data from the database (continuous migration)

-As for frontend, you can rewrite the old one or implement new designs.
-All custom functionalities could be copied, but needs to be refactored.
+As for frontend development, you can rewrite the old one or implement new designs.
+All custom functionalities could be copied, but they need to be refactored.
 Migrating the database is actually the simplest task in the process (there are some useful tools for that).

 When it comes to estimating time and costs, it depends on the actual store.
-In most cases it takes from two to six months, but you should contact a developer with more details on your Magento installation, so that he can advise accordingly.
-Migration is a complex process and should be taken care off with caution and attention to detail.
+In most cases, it takes from two to six months, but you should contact a developer with more details on your Magento installation so that he can advise accordingly.
+Migration is a complex process and should be performed with caution and attention to detail.

 Should I upgrade business logic or storefront while migrating?

-As we agreed, the process is complex and could take a fair amount of time.
+As I’ve mentioned, the process is complex and could take a fair amount of time.
 It will be good to simplify it as much as we can.
-Perform only absolutely necessary changes.
+You shall perform only absolutely necessary changes.
 Maybe there are some services you can extract from Magento 1 before actual migration?
 Maybe you can migrate only a part of the store and postpone migrating the rest?
-These are very important questions you need to answer before starting the migration in order to simplify the process.
+These are important questions you need to answer before starting the migration in order to simplify the process.

 How to prepare for migration?

-First of all: plan the whole process precisely.
+First of all: plan the whole process.
 Specify deadlines for each step and carefully mark potential problems.
 Second, think about the destination environment.
-Consider a better dedicated server and specify which PHP and database versions you will use.
+Consider a dedicated server and specify which PHP and database versions you will use.
 Next, plan the theme and module structure.

 Start with a fresh Magento 2 installation.
 Then create a new theme (you can inherit from Luma Theme, but most probably you want to inherit from a blank theme with only basic styles and scripts).
 If the design remains the same, then you can use a lot of files, styles and scripts from your old store.
 You can copy them, refactor and use in new templates and views.

 There is another option for migrating custom code.
-You can use a tool developed by Magento (it can be found on Github: https://github.com/magento/code-migration).
+You can use a code-migration tool, provided by Magento on GitHub.
 There is no guarantee this tool will work properly, but it could be a good starting point.
-We will write a separate blog post about that tool and migrating custom code, so stay tuned.

 Migrate data from the database